niaid/UMI-pacbio-pipeline/README.md

 ### pacbio-pipeline-with-blast.sh

-1. Orients the fasta files with reference to XX.fasta, output generated to `oriented` folder.
+1. Orients the fasta files with reference to `*.fasta`, output generated to `oriented` folder.

 2. Trim the forward  and reverse (PCR) primers sequence using cutadapt.
 This step also does an insert filtering.
 Inserts shorter than 90% of the length of the desired insert length are trimmed.
 The output is generated to `trimmed` folder.